Overview

 Diffs are fetched from the server's git routes (/api/git/diff) and displayed in a drawer on mobile or inline on desktop.

-Ghost Harness
+Ghost Orchestrator

 How it works